 The A380-900 is an A380-800 stretched by another six metres to make it fill a “box” 80 metres long by 80 metres wide.
 The latest “Code F” airports are designed to cater for aircraft having up to an 80 metre wingspan and 16 metre wheel track.

 I think the A380 was always designed to be 80 metres long.
-The cruising speed, wing, fuel tank capacity, and limiting weights all point to this aircraft needing to have a higher wing loading and thus, more passengers and more weight (refer back to the Sweet Spot and Great Flight Diagram).
+The cruising speed, large wing area, centre wing tank, fuel tank capacity, and limiting weights all point to this aircraft needing to have a higher wing loading and thus, more passengers and more weight (refer back to the Sweet Spot and Great Flight Diagram).